kr15h/vectorEvents/README.md

 vectorEvents
 ============

-This is *solved*.
+This is **solved**.
 To make openFrameworks events work within an object that is being added to a vector, allocate it dynamically by using the new keyword:

 ```C++
 myVector.push_back( new myObject() );
 ```

-Don't forget to `delete` all allocated objects before you `pop_back()` the pointer of the object:
+Don't forget to `delete` allocated objects before you `pop_back()` the pointer of the object:

 ```C++
 while( myVector.size() ){